BAES Chicken

 Voice & brand identity strategy

-Rather than relying on visuals, I decided to focus on building audience engagement with a funny, meme-like personality.
+Rather than rely on visuals, I decided to focus on cultivating audience engagement with a bold, meme-like personality.

-Our fan base became “baes fam,” fostering a sense of community.
-At the time, this was a bit of a bold move, setting us apart from other restaurants that focused on sharing high quality images of their food, presumably taken by food photographers.
+Our fan base became “baes fam,” fostering a cult-like sense of community.
+This was a bit of a bold move at the time, setting us apart from other restaurants leading their social strategy with polished images and refined captions.

 This proved to be the right move, as we quickly amassed almost 5k followers in just five months - organically.